cfpb/ec2mapper/README.md

     git clone http://github.com/CFPBLabs/ec2mapper

-Edit the server-settings.json file to adjust the settings for your environment.
-At a minimum you must include the following:
+Copy or rename the server-settings.example.json file to server-settings.json and update the settings for your environment.
+At a minimum you must include values for the following:

 - webserver.sessionKey - used for securely tracking user sessions, must be a long hexadecimal string
 - aws.accessKey and aws.secretKey - Keys used to connect to Amazon API